koostamas/magic-home-rest/README.md

 ```
 ### Change color

-Change the color of a magic-home device, by it's address or id.
+Change the color of a magic-home device, by it's IP address.

 **URL** : `/api/color/`